nroi/flexo/README.md

-* Robust: As long as *most* mirrors work fine, Flexo should be able to handle the download process without the client noticing any issues or interruptions, even if remote mirrors are slow or connections are unexpectedly dropped. mirror is too slow or causes other issues.
+* Robust: As long as *most* mirrors work fine, Flexo should be able to handle the download process without the client noticing any issues or interruptions, even if remote mirrors are slow or connections are unexpectedly dropped.
 * Simple: Users should not require more than a few minutes to set up flexo and understand what it does.